TanmayChaturv/Embedded_SW_Project1/README.md

 # Embedded_SW_Project1
 # Project Partners: Tanmay Chaturvedi and Smitha Bhaskar

-For PES Sprint 1 under Project 1.
+For PES Sprint 2 under Project 1.

 Makefile contains all the dependencies and their corresponding recipes.
 The name of Target file is "final" and it is invoked through "make" command.
 The target file is then run through "./final" command.
 A prompt will be displayed after successfully building the makefile.

-A Welcome prompt is displayed through main.c and then help.c is executed through function call "help()" from main function.
+A Welcome prompt is displayed when the makefile is executed.
+(Command: make ) To understand the complete working of the command line utility a testfile has been created which is a demonstration of all the various commands with their execution.

+A brief description of the commands and their functionalities

+'H' -> invokes the help function
-Help function displays the list of commands available to the user through a 2-D character array.
+        It displays the various commands and the opcode to invoke them from the command line utility.

-To clean all the object (*.o) files, enter "make clean".
-A prompt will be displayed after successful cleanup.

-In future updates, each function would be called through their function pointers.
+'A' -> invokes the alloacate function
+        User defines the number of 32-bit words they would like to allocate.
+Dyanmic memory allocation takes place.

+'D' -> invokes the display_memory function
+        It displays dynamically allocated memory.
+The user may refernce this address by the means of index as well.